 Opened in 1968, Ibolya Espresso is an iconic café and bar in Budapest's downtown.
-Ibolya is deeply anchored in Budapest's collective memory as two generations of local residents have been coming here for everything from first dates to business meetings over the past half-century.
-Ibolya's interior furnishings evoke the design items of the communist era: the Mid-century modern-inspired light fixtures feature orange plexiglass, while chairs are topped with sticky, red faux leather upholstery.
+Ibolya is deeply anchored in Budapest's collective memory as two generations of local residents have been coming here for everything from first dates to business meetings for over half a century.
+The interior furnishings are a genuine throwback to the communist era, featuring Mid-century modern-inspired light fixtures with orange plexiglass and curvilinear chairs topped with red faux leather upholstery.

-Despite being in the heart of downtown, most of the patrons are still locals, many of whom come here to watch soccer games projected on a big screen, and to wolf down a toasted ham and cheese sandwich blanketed in ketchup before they call it a night.
+Despite being in the heart of tourist-heavy downtown, most people here are still locals, many of whom come here to watch soccer games projected on a big screen or to wolf down a grilled ham and cheese sandwich blanketed in ketchup before calling it a night.
 Teenage lovebirds from the neighboring high schools often occupy the secluded upstairs tables.
-Before you leave, be sure to observe Ibolya's timeless typography placed above the entry.
+Before you leave, be sure to observe Ibolya's timeless typography above the entry door.